Lafayette Divorce Lawyer And Family Law Lawyers

 Is alimony an issue?
 It may be, though we don’t call it that anymore.
 Alimony is now known as “spousal support”.
 Louisiana law recognizes an obligation of the spouses to support each other so there certainly can be potential claims for spousal support.
 As with child support, the immediate questions are no doubt, who pays, how much, and for how long.

 Suppose the parties were not married, do any of the above issues apply?
 Well, while getting a divorce would not be necessary (Louisiana does not recognize, for example, “common law marriage”), nor would community property or spousal support, if the parties have children, child custody and support remain issues to be addressed with your family law lawyer.
 Further, even if there is no community property, there may be jointly owned property (property acquired by the two of them together) and there are rules regarding the resolution of those issues as well.

 As you will see in reviewing our website, family law is a broad area of the law.
 From divorce and community property to child custody and support, spousal support, interdictions and tutorships, paternity issues, emancipations, and others, family law encompasses many different areas of the law.

 Life is complicated.
 Regrettably, we make plans, but things often don’t work out as intended.
 When these twists and turns present themselves, it’s important to have someone on your side.

 Hoyt & Stanford can assist you in these matters.
-Reardon Stanford is a divorce lawyer in Lafayette, LA who has been practicing law for 20 years, and is a board certified family law specialist.
+Reardon Stanford is a divorce lawyer in Lafayette, LA who has been practicing law for 20 years and is a board-certified family law specialist.
 He can guide you through the maze and help you find the light at the end of the tunnel.
-Further, if complicated financial or business matters are at issue therein, this firm is uniquely placed, due to its membership, to handle same.
+Further, if complicated financial or business matters are at issue therein, this firm is uniquely placed, due to its membership, to handle the same.
 Please allow us to help.

 D. Reardon Stanford practices Divorce and Family Law.